ronivay/xen-orchestra-docker/README.md

 For AppArmor you will have to add also `--security-opt apparmor:unconfined`.

-Bellow is an example command for running the app in a docker container with:
+Below is an example command for running the app in a docker container with:

 * automatic container start on boot / crash
 * enogh capabilities to mount nfs shares